edgarcosta/genus2isogenies/data/README.md

 8. Equations corresponding to such invariants in item 7 (up to isomormphism, this is a supset of item 5)
 9. A matrix representing the weighted isogeny graph, where the weights are the square roots of the isogeny degrees

-The input is given by columns from 1 through 5.
+The input is given by columns 1 through 5.